knowledgeboard/knowledgeboard.github.io/templates/blog.md

 <iframe style="border-radius:12px" src="https://open.spotify.com/embed/track/1rBiNR61IhvbzeKwfs3AwE?utm_source=generator" width="100%" height="152" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>
 Also this is playing on repeat :D

+### 2024-01-09 23:22

+Well I wanted to go working out to Bushido Gym.
+Such a nice place and the guy does only 1on1 sessions.
+Bummer.
+Gotta get on the bike thing tomorrow (not literally yet).

+Looks like I'm gonna be learning javascript for web dev project.
+So even this website might get a facelift who knows.

+Well GN and let's try for a gym tomorrow after work!